 Jim Crow Laws in the 20th Century

-As the 20th Century progressed, Jim Crow laws flourished within an oppressive society marked by violence.
+As the 20th century progressed, Jim Crow laws flourished within an oppressive society marked by violence.

-Read by millions of southern blacks, whites attempted to ban the newspaper and threatened violence against any caught reading or distributing it.
+Read by millions of Southern blacks, whites attempted to ban the newspaper and threatened violence against any caught reading or distributing it.

 Jim Crow in the North

-The End of Jim Crow Laws
+When Did Jim Crow Laws End?

 Jim Crow laws were technically off the books, though that has not always guaranteed full integration or adherence to anti-racism laws throughout the United States.